wxlkda/omp/README.md

 * XP - Extereme Programming
 * DSDM - Dynamic Systems Development Method
 * Scrum/Kanban Log (have to see which is better)
+* Integrate Continous Integration and maybe Continous Deployment (if not, definitely Continous Delivery)

 ## Key Features
 * Create an account